Cech Closure Spaces: A Unified Framework for Discrete and Continuous Homotopy: The category

 \begin{definition} Let $(X,c_X)$ and $(Y,c_Y)$ be closure spaces.
 We say that a map $f:X\to Y$ is \emph{continuous at x} iff, for any subset $U\subseteq X$, $x\in c(U) \implies f(x) \in c(f(U))$.
 We say that a function $f$ is \emph{continuous} iff $f$ is continuous at every point $x$ of $X$.
 Equivalently, a function $f$ is continuous iff for every set $U\subseteq X$, $f(c(U)) \subseteq c(f(U))$. \end{definition}

 We present in this subsection several important basic results on continuous maps between closure spaces.
 The proofs and additional results may be found in \cite{Cech_1966}, Section 16.A.
-The next proposition indicates when the identity is continuous, as a map on the same space with two different closure structures.
+We begin with a result showing that the composition of continuous functions is continuous.

 \begin{proposition}[\cite{Cech_1966}, 16.A.3] Let $(X,c_X)$, $(Y,c_Y)$, and $(Z,c_Z)$ be closure spaces.
 Suppose $f:(X,c_X) \to (Y,c_Y)$ is continuous at $x \in X$, and $g:(Y,c_Y) \to (Z,c_Y)$ is continuous at $f(x)$, then the composition $g \circ f:(X,c_X) \to (Z,c_Z)$ is continuous at $x$.
 In particular, the composition of two continuous maps is continuous. \end{proposition}